 Four Move Checkmate Explained

 Bring your Queen out diagonally as far as she can: go to h5 square.
+Your opponent should develop his knight to c6, protecting his vulnerable pawn on e5.

 Develop your bishop to the c4 square.
 The Queen and Bishop should be attacking the black pawn on f7.
+If your opponent is not paying attention or is not aware of this sequence, they may forget to protect their f7 pawn.

 Black ignored the deadly threat to f7 and allowed the white Queen to capture the pawn, giving a swift and deadly checkmate.